MJPeppersdev/d.a.m./README.md

-# d.a.m.
+# D.A.M.

-Unofficial Cross-Platform Desktop app for Android Messages created with Electron.
+Unoffical Desktop Android Messages (D.A.M) application.

 **Not affiliated with Google in any way.
 Android is a trademark of Google LLC.**

-Based on:
+Created with:

 * [electron-boilerplate](https://github.com/szwacz/electron-boilerplate)

 # Development
-Make sure you have [Node.js](https://nodejs.org) installed, then run the following in your terminal:
+Make sure you have [Node.js](https://nodejs.org):
 ```
 git clone https://github.com/McGdevfunk824/d.a.m..git
 cd d.a.m.